yamzee/yamzee/README.md

 - 👋 Hi, I’m @yamzee
-- 👀 I’m interested in: my readme.md
+- 👀 I’m interested in: deals on juniper hardware
-- 🌱 I’m currently learning: version control for cross platform savefile transfer
+- 🌱 I’m currently learning: patience
 - 💞️ I’m looking to collaborate on: nothing yet
 - 📫 How to reach me: tg|@yamzee